 Class Participation: I hope you actively participate in class.
 Meaningful class interactions add greatly to the learning experience, and I consider class participation to be an important component of this course and its success.
-Accordingly, active and meaningful class participation is part of your grade evaluation.
+Accordingly, active and meaningful participation in class and on Piazza is part of your grade evaluation.
 Please be prepared to be cold-called in class.